-During the year ended December 31, 2023, pursuant to our equity incentive plans described under "-Equity Incentive Plans," we granted awards to our executive officers and directors in the aggregate amount of \$12.2 million, of which \$3.2 million was awarded to the highest paid director.
-During the year ended December 31, 2023, five executive officers and directors had vestings under the 2021 DBP.
+During the year ended December 31, 2024, pursuant to our equity incentive plans described under "-Equity Incentive Plans," we granted awards to our executive officers and directors in the aggregate amount of \$10 million, of which \$2.6 million was awarded to the highest paid director.
+During the year ended December 31, 2023, five executive officers and directors had vestings under the 2021 DBP and six executive officers and directors had vestings under the 2022 DBP.
 As described below, our executive officers and other employees receive discretionary bonuses, which may be included in a deferred bonus plan or other incentive plan as relevant to such employee.
 See "-Equity Incentive Plans."